 8. Czech beer is categorized in “degrees”.

 Some tourists might look at a menu and wonder how the Staropramen 10º differs from the Staropramen 12º.
 Beer in these parts is categorized according to the Balling scale, which represents the “weight” of liquids.
-A 10-degree beer contains 10% malt when it is brewed, a 12-degree beer 12% and so on.
-A higher percentage of malt means more sugar, which results in a higher alcohol content and a stronger flavor (minus the bitterness, which comes from the hops).
+A higher degree means more sugar, which results in a higher alcohol content and a stronger flavor (minus the bitterness, which comes from the hops).
 While most Czech lagers are either 10 or 12 degrees (approximately 4-5% alcohol content), there are also some special beers which can be 20 degrees or more.
 In past times, a low-alcohol, 8-degree beer was produced for glassworkers who needed refreshment while working in the sweltering factories.

 9. Old-school Czech beer drinkers sometimes prefer more foam than beer.